dinau/nimOnAVR/README.md

             while not sd_init():            # SDSC,SDHC initialize
                 wait_ms(1500)
             FAT_init()                      # Accept FAT16 and FAT32
-            for _ in 1..3:                  # Show the information of first 3 file
+            for _ in 1..3:                  # Show the information of first 3 files.
                 searchNextFile()

         # Run main